nosch/generator-ng-scaffold/README.md

 # generator-ng-scaffold

-This is a [yeoman](http://yeoman.io) generator for an **AngularJS web application**.
+This is a [yeoman](http://yeoman.io) generator for an **AngularJS application scaffold**.
 It's based on [ng-scaffold](http://github.com/nosch/ng-scaffold).
 So the generated files are **organized in modules** and not "by layer".
 It also provides a build, test and basic deployment process based on Grunt, Bower and Karma.

 In addition to the **main generator** (yo ng-scaffold) for the entire application there are two **sub-generators**.
 One (yo ng-scaffold:module) is for a new application module, and the other (yo ng-scaffold:service) is for generating an application-wide service.